ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

-With the `endCursor` of a page be can get the next page after that curser by feeding the curser into the `after` argument.
+With the `endCursor` of a page we can get the next page that comes after the `endCursor` by feeding the `endCursor` into the `after` argument.

 ```graphql
 query {